Actor Headshots: 5 Essential Tips to Land The Roles You Want

 Common Actor Headshot Mistakes to Avoid

-Choosing inappropriate clothing is another common error.
-Your wardrobe should align with the types of roles you’re pursuing.
-For instance, if you’re seeking roles as a lawyer or businessman, it would probably be best to learn to dress professionally like they do.
-If you want roles as and an everyday guy or girl for commercials, maybe you dress in your own style.
-The point is that you should dress for the roles you want to pursue.
+• Choosing inappropriate clothing: Your wardrobe should align with the types of roles you’re pursuing.
+For instance, if you’re a guy seeking roles as a lawyer or businessman, it would probably be best to learn how to dress professionally for male headshots.
+The point is that you should dress for the roles you want to pursue and make it easy for the viewer to envision you in the roles you want.

 actor Headshot